Therapist vs. clinical psychologist: what’s the difference?

 Similarities between therapists and clinical psychologists

-There’s a lot of overlap between the role of a therapist and a clinical psychologist.
+There’s a lot of overlap between the roles of a therapist and a clinical psychologist.
 Both can work with individuals, families, and groups.
-Each also fosters an open, collaborative environment for patients to discuss their experiences and emotions.
+Each also fosters an open, collaborative environment in which patients can discuss their experiences and emotions.
 Sometimes they can work in similar environments, such as hospitals or government settings.

-Psychologists can be referred to as therapists, but not all therapists are psychologists.
+Psychologists are sometimes called therapists, but not all therapists are psychologists.

 Education differences: therapists vs. clinical psychologists